 What is the fly stitch used for?

-Use the fly stitch for surface stitching lines as the attached fly stitch, or fill design using the detached fly stitch that looks like a V. Stitch it in decorative stitching designs or as embellishments on clothing or accessories.
+Use this stitch for surface stitching lines as the attached fly stitch, or fill design using the detached fly stitch that looks like a V. Stitch it in decorative stitching designs or as embellishments on clothing or accessories.
 Use this stitch as a stem stitch where the wings look like leaves and top with a detached lazy daisy stitch, as a flower!
 Or, top each of the wings with a French Knot as small flowers.
 Most of all, have fun stitching!

 This stitch is also used quite a bit on crazy quilting projects, bring attention to seam lines on a garment, as well as use this stitch to depict branches and stems on an embroidery project or art quilt.